solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 # Building a Popular Half-Life Mod During the Rise of Counter-Strike
 ## My Personal Account of Building "Cold Ice", an Underground Half-Life Mod

 **When we purchased a home computer in 1998, I was consumed by PC video games.
 Particularly first-person shooters *[Quake II](https://en.wikipedia.org/wiki/Quake_II)*, *SiN*, and *Unreal Tournament*.** Out of all of them, my favorite was *[Half-Life](https://en.wikipedia.org/wiki/Half-Life_(video_game))*.
 The gameplay felt solid.
 The ambiance of the environment was immersive.
 The weapons felt heavy and responsive.
-The cast was engaging — [Marc Laidlaw’s](http://www.marclaidlaw.com/writing-half-life/) plausible scenario where theoretical scientists open a portal to an alien universe.
+The cast was engaging — [Marc Laidlaw’s](http://www.marclaidlaw.com/writing-half-life/) plausible scenario where theoretical scientists open a portal to an alien universe was believable.

 ![Half-Life, with its silent protagonist Gordon Freeman.](images/34-02.jpeg)